3000GT

 Radiator / Fans

 Once you start making more horsepower you also create more heat.
 This is a direct relationship.
 So you will need a larger radiator when you get up into the higher numbers.
 The VR4 radiator is very efficient as stock and the fans are also very effective.
 In fact many higher HP cars prefer the stock fans over the FAL brand (Flex-O-Lite).
+The FAL is very popular too though for close to direct drop in and where the limited space (like for larger turbos) is crucial.

 Most go with a multi-pass Aluminum Radiator like Koyo brand.
 And many go with the FAL dual fans because they have to fit in there!
 The bigger radiator gives problems getting in the stock fans.